russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Exercises/Balloon Powered Car.md

 ![[Pasted image 20250118224312.png]]

 ## What you'll need to begin
-Ensure that you are on our classroom for TinkerCad and review the [[File submission (Tinkercad)|file submission standards]] as well as the [[3D Printing Principles and Rules]].
+Ensure that you are on our classroom for TinkerCad and review the [[Submitting files from Tinkercad|file submission standards]] as well as the [[3D Printing Principles and Rules]].
 You will need a pencil and paper and to find a partner to give and receive peer feedback.

 ## Success Criteria
 - [ ] A hand-drawn plan is made for your car, including a labeled diagram of key features like the body, wheels, and balloon attachment